 January 2011, Mount Alexander Baptist Church, Woodruff, South Carolina joined MUIC.
 Rev. Kevin Allen, son of Trinity Baptist is the pastor.

-Our 15th Anniversary Celebration was held at Brookland Banquet and Conference Center on August 18, 2012.
-Our theme is Celebrating 15 years of Restoring Men to their Rightful Position.
-The 15th Anniversary involved the entire family focusing on Empowering the Family.
-That Saturday morning session consisted of speakers in their field of expertise to speak on subject matters that involved empowering the people.
-Our morning session speakers were: Dr. Bernard Gallman - Internal Medicine and Gastroenterology.
+Our 14th Anniversary Celebration was held at Brookland Banquet and Conference Center on August 18, 2012.
+Our theme was Celebrating 14 years of Restoring Men to their Rightful Position.
+Our 14th Anniversary involved the entire family focusing on Empowering the Family.
+The Saturday morning session consisted of speakers, in their field of expertise, to speak on subject matters that involved empowering the family.
+Our morning session speakers were: Dr. Bernard Gallman – Internal Medicine and Gastroenterology.
 His topic was - Empowering through Health.
-Mr. J T McLawhorn - President and Chief Executive Officer of the Columbia Urban League.
+Our second speaker was Mr. J T McLawhorn – President and Chief Executive Officer of the Columbia Urban League.
 His topic was Empowering through Education and Community Development.
-Dr. Lonnie Randolph - Optometrist, and President of the South Carolina State Chapter of the NAACP.
+Our third speaker was Dr. Lonnie Randolph – Optometrist, and President of the South Carolina State Chapter of the NAACP.
 His topic was - Empowering through the Power of the Vote.

 After the speakers’ presentations, a panel discussion followed with questions, concerns from the audience on the above topics.